Representative Ranking for Deliberation in the Public Sphere: Introduction

 In this paper, our goal is to broaden the scope of deliberative ideals examined in the algorithmic facilitation of online discussions.
 In particular, we extend the existing focus on conversational quality to also include ideals of representation.
-In brief, our contributions are the following: \begin{enumerate} \item \textbf{Theoretical framework.} We contribute a theoretical framework in which the platform selects $k$ top-ranked comments by maximizing a score function $f$ (e.g. civility, bridging objectives) subject to a representation constraint known as \emph{justified representation} (JR)~\citep{aziz2017justified} from the social choice literature on approval voting in multi-winner elections. \item \textbf{Theoretical analysis.} We theoretically analyze how the JR constraint affects the platform's ability to maximize different classes of score functions: in the natural setting, where users' opinions cluster into a few groups, enforcing representation does not come at a price to other objectives such as civility or user engagement. \item \textbf{Method and empirical analysis.} Leveraging approximation algorithms from social choice theory, we show how to implement a JR constraint for comment ranking.
-In experiments ranking comments on Remesh\footnote{Remesh~\citep{konya2023_collective_dialogues} is a popular collective response system~\citep{ovadya2023generativecicollectiveresponse} used frequently by governments, non-profits, and corporations to elicit opinions from a collective at scale.} related to campus protests, we found that enforcing JR significantly enhanced representation without compromising other measures of conversational quality. \end{enumerate}
+In brief, our contributions are the following: \begin{enumerate} \item \textbf{Theoretical framework.} We contribute a theoretical framework in which the platform selects the top-ranked comments by maximizing a score function $f$ (e.g. civility, bridging objectives) subject to a representation constraint known as \emph{justified representation} (JR)~\citep{aziz2017justified} from the social choice literature on approval voting in multi-winner elections. \item \textbf{Theoretical analysis.} We theoretically analyze how the JR constraint affects the platform's ability to maximize different classes of score functions.
+Despite negative results in worst-case settings, we show that in the natural setting where users' opinions cluster into a few groups, enforcing representation does not come at a price to other objectives such as civility or user engagement (\S~\ref{sec:polarized}). \item \textbf{Method and empirical analysis.} Leveraging approximation algorithms from social choice, we implement a JR constraint for ranking comments on Remesh\footnote{Remesh~\citep{konya2023_collective_dialogues} is a popular collective response system~\citep{ovadya2023generativecicollectiveresponse} used frequently by governments, non-profits, and corporations to elicit opinions from a collective at scale.} related to campus protests.
+We find that enforcing JR significantly enhances representation without compromising other measures of conversational quality.
+Specifically, we evaluate the price of JR for metrics beyond simple engagement, including diverse approval and content-based bridging classifiers (\S~\ref{sec:exp}), and find a low price in all settings, as predicted by our theoretical results (\S~\ref{sec:polarized}). \end{enumerate}